To become an Engagemi congregation

 Goal: Congregation engages in at least one learning experience that:

 - Deepens understanding of “ministry with”

-- Listens to and learns from the real lives of vulnerable, different people and communities other than theirs
+- Listens to and learns from the real lives of people and communities different from their own.

 - increases understanding of root causes of systemic injustice

 Below are suggested resources: Events, Video Curriculum, Hosting Speakers, and Downloads & Books

 Participants will have the opportunity to attend two of the following workshops, led by a Conference staff person and local practitioner, at each training event.
 Local Church and District mission leaders are especially encouraged to attend.
 The event is free, light refreshments will be provided, childcare available upon request.

 Vital congregations are increasingly committed to serving others through mission.
 And congregations are asking whether their good intentions always yield good results.
 Through engaging videos, presentations, and supplemental materials, Doing Good Well, from the Lewis Center for Church Leadership, explores the fruitfulness of mission efforts and provides practical strategies to help ensure your mission hits the mark.

 Through videos, presentations, and supplemental materials, Engaging Local Schools, from the Lewis Center for Church Leadership, guides your congregation in considering questions that are critical to the success of a school-focused service initiative.